pypa/virtualenv/docs/user_guide.rst

 Activators
 ----------
-These are activation scripts that will mangle with your shells settings to ensure that commands from within the python virtual environment take priority over your system paths.
-For example if invoking ``pip`` from your shell returned the system pythons pip before activation, once you do the activation this should refer to the virtual environments ``pip``.
+These are activation scripts that will mangle with your shell's settings to ensure that commands from within the python virtual environment take priority over your system paths.
+For example, if invoking ``pip`` from your shell returned the system python's pip before activation, once you do the activation this should refer to the virtual environments ``pip``.
-Note, though that all we do is change priority; so if your virtual environments ``bin``/``Scripts`` folder does not contain some executable, this will still resolve to the same executable it would have resolved before the activation.
+Note, though that all we do is change priority; so, if your virtual environments ``bin``/``Scripts`` folder does not contain some executable, this will still resolve to the same executable it would have resolved before the activation.

 For a list of shells we provide activators see :option:`activators`.
 The location of these is right alongside the python